danielsaidi/SwiftUIKit/Readmes/Sharing.md

 ## ShareSheet

-The `ShareSheet` view lets you easily share data in a system share sheet.
+Ths view lets you easily share data in a system share sheet.